-What you need to do Refer to Power up the system Status Indicators You may also wish to obtain the PPCBug Diagnostics Manual , listed in Appendix A, Related Documentation on page A-1 Examine the environmental parameters and make any changes needed ENV - Set Environment You may also wish to obtain the PPCBug Firmware Package User's Manual , listed in Appendix A, Related Documentation on page A-1 Program the PrPMC750 module and PMCs as needed for your applications Preparing the PrPMC750 Hardware on page 1-5 You may also wish to obtain the PRPMC750 Programmer's Reference Guide , listed in Appendix A, Related Documentation on page A-1
+What you need to do Refer to On page Install the Optional Memory Mezzanine on the PPMC750- 2xxx.
+Install of Optional SDRAM Mezzanine on the PPMC750-2xxx 1-13 Connect any other optional Connector Pin Assignments 4-1 devices or equipment you will be using.
+For more information on optional devices and equipment, refer to the documentation provided with that equipment.
+Power up the system.
+Status Indicators 2-3 You may also wish to obtain the PPCBug Diagnostics Manual , listed in Appendix A, Ordering Related Documentation .
+A-1 Examine the environmental ENV - Set Environment 6-3 parameters and make any changes needed.
+You may also wish to obtain the PPCBug Firmware Package User's Manual, listed in Appendix A, Ordering Related Documentation.
+A-1 Program the PPMC750-2xxx Preparing the PPMC750-2xxx Hardware 1-2, 1-6 module and PMCs as needed for your applications.
+You may also wish to obtain the PPMC750-2xxx Programmer's Reference Guide , listed in Appendix A, Ordering Related Documentation .
+A-1

-Unpacking the PrPMC750 Hardware
+Unpacking the PPMC750-2xxx Hardware